-Pink is a colour that’s always divided opinion.
+Pink’s a colour that’s always divided opinion.
 It’s also probably the colour that’s considered to be the most ‘gendered’.
-Cards and baby clothes for little girls would typically be in pink, and for boys in blue.
+Cards and baby clothes for little girls are typically in pink, and for boys, they’re in blue.
 Though pink has come a long way and is worn by men more and more (from Paul Smith’s calamine-pink wool suits to shirts with full floral prints in pink), a boy in pink still isn’t like a girl in blue.

-This season though, we get behind pink wholeheartedly.
-We champion how it can be used throughout the home.
-Pink Peppercorn has been a part of our core paint collection for many years, but Old Rose – our colour for spring/summer 2018 – offers a different perspective on pink.
+For our spring 2018 collection though, we got behind pink wholeheartedly.
+Pink Peppercorn has been a part of our core paint collection for many years, but Old Rose – our newest pink – offers a different perspective on this shade.
 One that’s got an earthiness to its tone.

 Old Rose is a shade that’s full of softness.
-Used on a wall, it won’t come across as sugary or sweet, but quiet and composed.
-But, if you want to temper the pink further, think of ways to add texture so that your eye isn’t solely reading colour and tone, but texture and patina.
+If you use it on a wall, it won’t come across as sugary or sweet, but quiet and composed.
+If you want to temper the pink further though, think of ways to make it more tactile so your eye isn’t solely reading colour and tone, but texture and patina.
 Consider plastering your walls with a slightly rough skim, encouraging cracks and pits.
-Then water down Old Rose so it’s applied as more of a wash.
+Then, water down Old Rose so you apply it as more of a wash.
 If you want more colour, just keep building it up.

 Or, if you have a room that has an adjoining space, such as the bedroom in the first image which has an open doorway to a dressing area, you can choose to paint the smaller space in pink.
 This way, you enjoy pink’s presence in your main space, but in a small, select way.

-Part of the beauty of timber furniture is that it can be sanded down and repainted when you’re ready for a change.
+Part of the beauty of timber furniture is that you can sand it down and repaint it when you’re ready for a change.
 It feels as though you have a brand new piece of furniture in your home.
 If painting the walls feels like too much scale for adding in pink, then re-colouring furniture is another route you can take.

 Dining chairs painted in Old Rose mixed with ones in natural oak work together wonderfully.
 Or, choose even larger scale pieces, like a dresser in a dining room or larder in a kitchen – they’ll blend in with the other elements of the room as pink is a colour that suits darker timbers and palettes as much as it does lighter ones.